-The resident has a responsibility to escort guests at all times while they are in the residence hall.
+The resident must escort guests at all times while they are in the residence hall.
 Also, the resident should ensure that each guest adheres to all University Housing & Residential Life's community living standards, rules, and regulations as outlined at https://housing.temple.edu/resources-and-services in the Rights, Responsibilities, and Resource Guide, as well as all local, state, and federal laws.

 A maximum of three guests are permitted from 8:00 a.m. to 2:00 a.m.
 There are additional restrictions for overnight guests and individuals under the age of 18 years.
 Residents should consult their housing contracts and applicable policies for additional information.
-For example, student residing in:
+For example, students residing in:

-- · Johnson and Hardwick Residence Halls may have one overnight guest, provided the guest is over 18 years of age, for a time period no longer than two consecutive nights. - Morgan Complex, White, 1940, Temple Towers, 1300, The Edge, and Beech International Residence Halls may have two overnight guests, provided the guest is over 18 years of age, for a time period no longer than two consecutive nights.
+- Hardwick Residence Hall may have one overnight guest, provided the guest is over 18 years of age, for a time period no longer than two consecutive nights. - Morgan Complex, White, 1940, Temple Towers, and 1300 Residence Halls may have two overnight guests, provided the guest is over 18 years of age, for a time period no longer than two consecutive nights.